-If you have a 5-slot carrier and a system of Release 4.0 or later:
+If you have a 5-slot carrier:

 - a.
 Loosen the thumb screw at the bottom of the carrier cover. - b.
 Rotate the carrier cover to disengage the tabs at the top of the modules from the openings on the top of the carrier.